jonsetzky/URP-Sandbox---Copy/README.md

 Changing pixel density scales the texture in weird way.
 The scaling gets fixed after entering/exiting play mode.

+SSAO doesn't work with pixelated objects.
+The fix is probably in render order.
+The layer has to be changed to pixelated before opaque objects are rendered and back to normal after pixel pass.

 # Notes

 Causes a memory leak on 2022.3.9f1.
 [Due to this?](https://forum.unity.com/threads/rthandles-api-introduced-catastrophic-memory-leak-bug-in-2022-3-8.1486035/)